Lolser9/tdameritrade_rust/README.md

 ## Future Plans

 - I plan to make the watchlist and order endpoints easier to use
-- I plan to decode output into custom structs instead of relying on serde_json::Value
 - I plan to support streaming

 ## Disclaimer